grievejia/neonGobyPort/README.md

-To check an alias analysis (say `buggyaa`) with a test program (say `example.cpp`) using the offline mode of NeonGoby, first compile the code into `example.bc` in LLVM’s intermediate representation (IR), and run the following three commands:
+To check an alias analysis (say `buggyaa`) with a test program (say `example.cpp`) using the offline mode of NeonGoby, first compile the code into `example.bc` in LLVM’s intermediate representation (IR), and run the following four commands:

 ```bash
 bin/instrument example.bc -o example.inst.bc